 Energise Barnsley is dedicated to fuel poverty alleviation, environmental sustainability and supporting vulnerable people living in the region.

-In addition to providing tenants with free access to solar-PV and mutual ownership of the solar assets on schools and other council buildings, Energise Barnsley will dedicate all surplus profits from the generation of renewable electricity to a Community Fund.
+In addition to providing tenants with free electricity from their solar-PV generation and community ownership of the solar assets on schools and other council buildings, Energise Barnsley dedicates all surplus profits from the generation of renewable electricity to the Community Fund.

 The Fund will be used to further the aims of Energise Barnsley (see below) and will provide an opportunity for members to have a shared and vested interest in improving the lives of individuals living in their community.
 Energise Barnsley will aim to maximise the impact that can be generated and seek to engage with Barnsley Metropolitan Borough Council and local organisations, where possible, to increase the scope of impact.

-For 2016 the members have voted at the AGM to make awards to Goldthorpe Devleopment Group, AGE UK Barnsley, Wombwell Primary School and St Aidan Community Hall.
+In 2016/7 the members voted at the AGM to make awards to Goldthorpe Devleopment Group, AGE UK Barnsley, Wombwell Primary School and St Aidan Community Hall.
 The projects funded include paying for skips to prevent fly tipping and remove unwanted waste in neighbourhoods, and funding a street bed planting team to continue their good work in bringing a sense of pride back to neglected streets.
-Energise Barnsley board members will also be committing time and resource to an ambitious project in Goldthorpe, aimed at rejuvenating an area of waste ground next to the railway embankment, for public good.
-Energise Barnsley is also funding Age UK Barnsley to run energy advice clinics for the over 60’s throughout 2017, and purchasing playground equipment for one of the schools who have received solar PV.
-Finally, the last group to receive a grant is a community hall, where we are looking to deploy solar PV and LED lights.

 What are the aims of the Society?